dfmorse23/socialprescribing/README.md

 ### `npm run start`

-Runs the app in the development mode.\
+Runs the client in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run dev`

+Runs the client and server concurrently using the `concurrently` command.
+Note that if you don't use this command, you would have to `npm run start` in both the project directory and the client directory.

 ### `npm run test`